vickmuir/Backup/upgrade-backup-agent-linux.md

 The most recent backup agent can be downloaded from your {{site.data.keyword.backup_notm}} portal Dashboard quick links section.
 {:tip}

-Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration
+Following the upgrade process ensures that you can upgrade your {{site.data.keyword.backup_notm}} agent without losing the registration.
+{:shortdesc}

 1. Log in to your host at root level.
 2. Download the latest version of the agent.